LLNL/pysaber/README.md

 ## Bug Reports & Feedback
 This software is under development and may have bugs.
 If you run into any problems, please raise a issue on github.
 There is a lot of scope to improve the performance and functionality of this python package.
-Furthermore, since this package solves a non-convex optimization problem, the final solution may be a local optima and may not properly fit the data.
+Furthermore, since this package solves a non-convex optimization problem, there is a remote possibility that the final solution may be a local optima that does not properly fit the data.
 If there is sufficient interest, I will invest time to significantly reduce the run time, improve convergence and usability, and add additional features and functionalities.

 ## Contributing